OGray98/ing-sw-2020-Raimondi-Romano-Raffaelli/README.md

 # Prova Finale di Ingegneria del Software - a.a.
 2019-2020

-The project is the implementation of the game [Santorini](http://www.craniocreations.it/prodotto/santorini/) through the MVC pattern
+The project is the implementation in Java of the game [Santorini](http://www.craniocreations.it/prodotto/santorini/) through the MVC pattern

 ## Students